jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 include_recipe "base::ssh"
 ```
-Ok, now go ahead and run `./converge.sh` again, you should see something like this:
+Ok, now go ahead and run `./converge.sh` again.
+You should see something like this:
 ```bash
 root@chef-book:~/solo# ./converge.sh
 Starting Chef Client, version 11.6.2